gakuzzzz/htmlintp/README.md

-# String Interpolation based HTML Template
+# htmlintp is HTML Interpolation

 ## usage